-– ITU-R carried out sharing and compatibility studies for co-existence between potential new AMS(R)S systems operating in the frequency band 117.975-137 MHz (Earth-to-space and space-to-Earth), with the repartition between voice and data applications as mentioned above, and existing primary in-band and adjacent band services considering existing and planned systems.
+– ITU-R carried out sharing and compatibility studies for the co-existence between potential new AMS(R)S systems operating in the frequency band 117.975-137 MHz (Earth-to-space and space-to-Earth), providing voice and data applications as mentioned above, and existing primary in-band and adjacent band services.

 – Based on the outcome of the studies, technical and regulatory proposals are provided in the summary section towards a possible new AMS(R)S allocation within the frequency band 117.975-137 MHz.

-– ICAO participation was beneficial in ITU-R sharing and compatibility studies to provide aeronautical operational requirements, between new AMS(R)S and existing aeronautical systems, and other relevant available operational characteristics.
+– ICAO participation was beneficial in ITU-R sharing and compatibility studies to provide aeronautical operational requirements, between the new AMS(R)S systems and the existing aeronautical systems, and other relevant available operational characteristics.

 Current use of the VHF frequency band 117.975-137 MHz